A student uses his laptop and smiles during class, while other students engage in conversations.

 Join us on campus for your M.Sc.
 Cyber Security

-MSc Cyber Security Curriculum
+MSc Cyber Security curriculum

 This course is spread out across four semesters, covering key computer science principles and security methods.
 The summer semester assessment will be a Master's Thesis.
 This will allow you to demonstrate your independent research skills and showcase what you have learned.